digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - you screw all 3 bolts on the striker
     - the plastic clip for the steel rod for the door handle and the door lock stalk (if drivers door) are re-engaged
     - the electrical connector for electrical activation is reconnected

-    > NOTE: now is a good time to test the door, before reinstalling the door card
+    > now is a good time to test the door, before reinstalling the door card {: .block-note}

 1. reinstall the door card and window winder handle/panel
 1. done